 Half a million of the country’s oldest residents served in WWII, and millions more served in Vietnam and Korea.
 Across those three conflicts, hundreds of thousands lost their lives.

-And it’s those men and woman that this holiday is truly about.
+And it’s those men and women that this holiday is truly about.

 Ways to Observe Memorial Day with Your Seniors